ZoSHJ/Black-Ops-2-External-Console/README.md

 Caution
 =======
-The t6zm address is NOT updated and therefore i may cause a VAC ban, so please get the correct address before using the code for Black Ops 2 Zombies
+The t6zm address is NOT updated and therefore it may cause a VAC ban, so please get the correct address before using the code for Black Ops 2 Zombies

 Acknowledgements
 ===============